Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 5.2.3.
 The Bank shall participate in all discussions and decisions.
 For matters related to the Bank's regulatory compliance and financial standing as specified in Section 5.1.2, the final decision authority rests with the Bank's Chief Executive Officer / Vice President based on the mandates provided to them.

 5.2.4.
 Similarly, CICO shall participate in all discussions and decisions.
-For matters related to project operations, technical implementation, platform deployment, vendor selection, staffing decisions, and day-to-day execution as the lead implementer, the final decision authority rests with CICO's Chief Executive Officer / Vice President, provided that such decisions are made in writing and with justifiable reasons.
+For matters related to project operations, technical implementation, platform deployment, vendor selection, staffing decisions, and day-to-day execution as the lead implementer (as specified in Section 5.1.2(c)), the final decision authority rests with CICO's Chief Executive Officer / Vice President, provided that such decisions are made in writing and with justifiable business or technical reasons.
 This authority ensures CICO can effectively manage operations, maintain implementation quality, and fulfill its responsibilities as consortium manager.
+This operational authority is subject to the Bank's overriding regulatory authority as set forth in Section 5.1.2(a) when genuine regulatory concerns exist.

 ### **6\.
 Project Lifecycle and Deliverables**